 1. "If you wouldn't eat that" - or - "If you'd just eat better" - or - "If you'd just eat this" Please, water gives me diarrhea.
 Salads make things worse.
 I'm limited to what fruits and vegetables I can eat and how and when I can eat them.
 Adding more fiber to my diet would probably send me straight to the hospital and if it is spicier than mashed potatoes you can count me out.
 I like meat so I will eat it.
 I don't want to try your weird diet because contrary to popular belief it will NOT cure me.
 But thanks for trying and I'm glad it works for you.
 Crohn's disease doesn't affect everyone the same.
 What works for one may not work for another.
 And what is bad one day may not be bad the next.
 On the same note, what is good one day may not be good the next.
-Please make a note of it.
+Please understand this.

 2. "If you would exercise more" Shut up, I'm doing the best I can.
+Running to the bathroom twelve or more times a day IS my exercise.
+Ugh!

 4. "You were fine yesterday" Well sometimes Crohn's and Chronic Illnesses do that.
 One day I'm fine and the next I'm not.
 It also isn't always about pooping.
 I get fatigued and have joint pain too.
 My whole body, as well as my belly, hurts from the inside out.
 You just have to ride the wave.
+Can you imagine your body being so unreliable?
+No, no I bet you can't.

 5. "You just went to the bathroom" Yes, I'm aware.
 Now I have to go again.
 Thanks for keeping track.